Blue Lake Rancheria Tribe Undertakes Innovative Action to Reduce the Causes of Climate Change

 Illustrative Blue Lake Rancheria climate actions

-- Residential renewable energy—solar, biomass, bio-oil
+- Residential renewable energy—solar, battery storage, electric vehicle charging stations

 - Community-wide recycling program

-- Procurement waste reduction guidelines
+- Procurement and supply chain waste reduction guidelines

 - Plastics reduction programs